spikeup-ai-org/data-engineering-capstone-project/Week-3-&-4/README.md

         1. Use Python Operator to ensure your code can run <- check right operator
         2. Ensure your DAG reads/accesses the right data
         3. Write your insights back to the same bucket in a sub folder - `gs://<BUCKET>/insights`
+        4. It is possible to install any Python dependencies - [how to](https://cloud.google.com/composer/docs/composer-3/install-python-dependencies)

 3. Integrate the sync of DAGs with your CI/CD - (See Week 1 Task 6)
     1. Hints: